Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Acceptance and Commitment Therapy (ACT) combines mindfulness with values-based action.
 Helpful for anxiety, chronic pain, and life transitions.

 Our therapists in Washington DC are trained in these evidence-based approaches.
 Many combine techniques based on what works for each client.
-If you’re unsure which approach fits your mental health concerns, our matching tool can help you find a therapist with extensive experience in the modality that makes sense for your situation.
+If you’re unsure which approach fits your mental health concerns, when you tell us what you’re looking for, we’ll recommend a therapist whose approach fits your needs.

-• PhD or PsyD (Doctor of Psychology) — Doctoral-level training, often extensive experience in assessment and evidence-based therapy
+Ph.D. or Psy.D.
+(Doctor of Psychology) — Doctoral-level training with extensive supervised clinical hours, often specialized in evidence-based therapy and psychological testing.

-• LPC (Licensed Professional Counselor) — Master’s degree in counseling with clinical training with specialized training in couples therapy
+LPC (Licensed Professional Counselor) — Master’s degree in counseling with clinical training, sometimes with specialized focus areas like couples therapy or trauma recovery.

-• LICSW (Licensed Independent Clinical Social Worker) — Master’s degree with supervised clinical hours, often focused on life circumstances and mental health
+LICSW (Licensed Independent Clinical Social Worker) — Master’s degree with supervised clinical hours, often focused on life circumstances, life transitions, and connecting clients with resources beyond therapy.

-• LMFT (Licensed Marriage and Family Therapist) — Specialized training in relaitonhisps and family therapy
+LMFT (Licensed Marriage and Family Therapist) — Specialized training in relationships and family therapy.

 Beyond credentials, look at specialty areas.
 A therapist experienced with young adults and career anxiety works differently than one focused on trauma recovery or marriage counseling.
 Mental health counselors who specialize in life transitions understand the identity shifts that come with divorce, parenthood, retirement, or relocation.